SIXTH FORM DRESS CODE

 - Clothing should not be revealing at the neckline, waist or hips.
 No underwear should be visible.

-- Strapless tops and tops with thin straps are not allowed, this includes boys vests.
+- Strapless tops and tops with thin straps and football shirts are not allowed, this includes vests and dresses.
+(Tops should cover the shoulders.)

-- Skirts without thick tights must be no shorter than mid-thigh.
+- Skirts/dresses (no strappy sun dresses) without thick tights must be no shorter than mid-thigh.

 - Tracksuit or jogging bottoms should never be worn, this includes leisure trousers made of jogger material.